openkfw/d4dtools/docs/mdc.md

 For this to work, both tools must be interoperable (highly recommended if a R/MIS exists or is planned).

 ### Software Cost Structure Model
-Tools can be differentiated along the dimension open source vs. proprietary > RMMV Guidebook Section 2.2.2.
+Tools can be differentiated along the dimension open source vs. proprietary ([RMMV Guidebook Section 2.2.2](https://www.kfw-entwicklungsbank.de/Service/Publications-Videos/Publications-by-topic/Digitalisation/RMMV-Guidebook/)).
 While most Open Data Kit (ODK)-based solutions are open source, most customized tools, which are often an integral part of an overarching R/MIS system, are usually based on proprietary source code.
-The following three categories can be differen-
+The following three categories can be differentiated:
-tiated:

 - Customized tools
 - Modifiable off-the-shelf tools (MOTS)
 - Commercial off-the-shelf tools (COTS)

-For pros and cons of these three options, please go to the > Fact Sheet (Remote) Management Information Systems (R/MIS).
-In case no R/MIS exists (yet), an open-source-based tool (e.g., KoBo Toolbox) is recommended.
+For pros and cons of these three options, please go to the  [Fact Sheet (Remote) Management Information Systems (R/MIS)](https://www.kfw-entwicklungsbank.de/Service/Publications-Videos/Publications-by-topic/Digitalisation/Fact-Sheets/).
+In case no R/MIS exists (yet), an open-source-based tool (e.g., [KoBo Toolbox](https://www.kobotoolbox.org/)) is recommended.

 ## Interoperability Requirements
 In which formats and structures should data be  stored in mobile collection tools to allow for an exchange with other systems?

 - ODK is a standard format for exchanging data between MDC tools and/or R/MIS.
 The standard is an XLS-based form description on which many compatible tools can be based.
 - If they exist, sector-specific open data standards should be considered in addition.

 ## Legal Aspects